 Buenaventura’s cuisine is based on the diversity of local fruits and, for being a coastal city, on fish and seafood.
 Some examples are Coconut rice, Cazuela de mariscos, Encocados de piangua (mollusc found in mangroves in the region, prepared with coconut milk, garlic, onion, and coriander), and viche, an alcoholic drink produced from sugar cane.

 Burgos, Spain (2015)

-Some of the typical Burgos dishes are soups, lamb-based dishes, Olla Podrida (stew made with red beans and pork parts), rice morcilla and fresh Burgos cheese, made with sheep’s milk.
+Some of the typical Burgos dishes are soups, lamb-based dishes, Olla Podrida (a stew made with red beans and pork parts), rice morcilla, and fresh Burgos cheese, made with sheep’s milk.